jbeck018/howlerops/legal/TERMS_OF_SERVICE.md

 ### 15.3 Entire Agreement

-These Terms, including incorporated documents, constitute the entire agreement between you and SQL Studio.
+These Terms, including incorporated documents, constitute the entire agreement between you and Howlerops.

 ## 16. GENERAL PROVISIONS